cjekel/similarity_measures/README.md

 - **Area method**<sup>x</sup>: An algorithm for calculating the Area between two curves in 2D space [2]
 - **Discrete Fréchet distance**: The shortest distance in-between two curves, where you are allowed to very the speed at which you travel along each curve independently (walking dog problem) [3, 4, 5, 6, 7, 8]
 - **Curve Length**<sup>x</sup> method: Assumes that the only true independent variable of the curves is the arc-length distance along the curve from the origin [9, 10]

-Unfortunately the following method is not included, however there are plenty of dedicated libraries which you can find in the references.

-- **Dynamic Time Warping** (DTW): A non-metric distance between two time-series curves that has been proven useful for a variety of applications [11, 12, 13, 14, 15]
+- **Dynamic Time Warping** (DTW): A non-metric distance between two time-series curves that has been proven useful for a variety of applications [11, 12, 13, 14, 15, 16]

 <sup>x</sup> denotes methods created specifically for material parameter identification